TrendingTechnology/frogy-subdomain-enumeration/README.md

     ```
  **Future Roadmap**
  - ASNlookup to domain mapping
- - Guide and logic on how to run this on daily basis to find new domains by comparing it to the existing one for that organisation
+ - Guide on how to find new domains for X organisation on daily basis
  - Better folder structure management

 #### Thanks to the authors of the tools used in this script.